Multitask Learning and Bandits via Robust Statistics: Experiments

-Once again, we observe that RMX (the dynamic pricing analog of RMBandit) performs favorably compared to the dynamic pricing analogs of the other baseline bandit algorithms.
-Thus, our insights on multitask learning carry over to the dynamic pricing context.
+We observe that \textsf{RMX} performs favorably compared to the dynamic pricing analogs of the other baseline bandit algorithms.
+Thus, our insights on multitask learning carry over analogously to the dynamic pricing context.